pariyajebreili/Testlang_compiler/README.md

 ## Architecture

-The compiler is designed using a three-stage architecture:

 1. **Lexical Analysis**: The source code is tokenized into a sequence of lexemes by the lexer, which identifies the basic building blocks of the language, such as keywords, identifiers, and literals.

 2. **Syntax Analysis**: The parser reads the sequence of lexemes and constructs a parse tree that represents the structure of the program according to the language grammar rules.